GCSEPhysics

 Key Concepts

-• 1Waves can be classified as transverse or longitudinal.
+• 4Waves can be longitudinal or transverse

 Simple Explanation